CoNarrative/precept-devtools/README.md

 Shows facts that were inserted at the start of the selected state via `precept.core/then` that initiated all other events within the current state/`fire-rules`.

 ![image](https://user-images.githubusercontent.com/9045165/40593357-e9aee19e-61dc-11e8-8886-b98be8bc5d02.png)

+## Overview
+The devtools are comprised of a Clojurescript client and Clojure server.
+The architecture is primarily push-based.
+Most communication happens via socket.
+There are the beginnings of a REST API -- `GET /log/range/:n1/:n2` -- which returns EDN data for states within a requested window.

+The server receives a considerable amount of information from running Precept applications, including each rule definition and the schema being enforced.

+With devtools enabled, `precept.core` accumulates an event log for each session operation.
+When `fire-rules` completes, a batch of events are sent to the server along with the resultant state and the diff relative to the previous state.
+Calls to `fire-rules` (also referred to as "states") are id'd and numbered, along with each event within it.
+This allows us to refer to the first session event as state 0, event 0.
+Event numbers are zeroed out for each state and counts start at 0, so the 5th event of the 2nd fire rules call is referred to as `state 1, event 4`.

+Each session operation is observable and information rich thanks to the Clara team's tremendous forethought and design decisions in this space.
+As a result, the event data contains:

+- The type of operation (`insert-logical!`, unconditional insert from within a rule, unconditional insert from outside a rule, retract from outside a rule, retract within a rule)
+- The rule that was involved (if any)
+- The rule's conditions and consequences
+- The facts that matched the rule's conditions
+- The values bound to unification variables during the rule's execution (e.g. `?e` was `123`)
+- The facts that were inserted or retracted as a conseqence
+- Whether a logically-inserted fact was removed because a rule's condition no longer obtained (i.e., how and why truth maintenance took place)

+Like most debugging tools, this allows us to show what happened during our program's execution, but we're also able to go a step further and explain why.